So far, parenthood isn't what you expected.

-Unfortunately, these thoughts keep women just like you from getting the help they need, and PMAD's remain severely under-diagnosed.
+Unfortunately, these thoughts keep people just like you from getting the help they need, and PMAD's remain severely under-diagnosed.

-Almost all moms will experience the "baby blues" for up to two weeks after delivery — but for one out of every five people, these difficulties persist, warranting extra support.
+Almost everyone will experience the "baby blues" for up to two weeks after delivery — but for one out of every five people, these difficulties persist, warranting extra support.

-And PMAD's don’t just affect moms; one in ten dads or partners will suffer from PMAD’s.
+And PMAD's don’t just affect the person who gave birth; one in ten partners will suffer from PMAD’s.

 You can feel better, and I can help.